Jewish ethnic divisions: Ancient Israel and Judah

 Jewish communities continued to exist in Palestine in relatively small numbers: during the early Byzantine 6th century there were 43 communities; during the Islamic period and the intervening Crusades there were 50 (including Jerusalem, Tiberias, Ramleh, Ashkelon, Caesarea, and Gaza); and during the early Ottoman 14th century there were 30 (including Haifa, Shechem, Hebron, Ramleh, Jaffa, Gaza, Jerusalem, and Safed).
-The majority of the Jewish population during the High Middle Ages lived in Iberia (what is now Spain and Portugal) and in the region of Mesopotamia and Persia (what is now Iraq and Iran), the former known as the Sefardim and the latter known as the Mizrahim.
-A substantial population existed also in central Europe, the so-called Ashkenazim.
+The majority of the Jewish population during the High Middle Ages lived in Iberia (what is now Spain and Portugal) and in the region of Mesopotamia and Persia (what is now Iraq and Iran), the former known as the Sephardim and the latter known as the Mizrahim.
+A substantial population existed also in central Europe, the Ashkenazim.
 Following the expulsion of Sephardim from Iberia during the 15th century, a mass migration into the Ottoman Empire swelled the size of many eastern communities including those in Palestine; the town of Safed reached 30,000 Jews by end of the 16th century.
 The 16th century saw many Ashkenazi Kabbalists drawn to the mystical aura and teachings of the Jewish holy city.
-Johnson notes that in the Arab-Muslim territories, which included most of Spain, all of North Africa, and the Near East south of Anatolia in the Middle Ages, the Jewish condition was easier as a rule, than it was in Europe.
+Johnson notes that in the Arab-Muslim territories, which included most of Spain, all of North Africa, and the Near East south of Anatolia in the Middle Ages, the Jewish condition was easier, as a rule, than it was in Europe.

 Over the centuries following the Crusades and Inquisition, Jews from around the world began emigrating in increasing numbers.
 Upon arrival, these Jews adopted the customs of the Mizrahi and Sephardi communities into which they moved.